 Incidentally, Hitler made the Austrians drive on the right.
 Only when you learn this do you realise all photos from pre-Nazi Vienna have vehicles driving on the left.

 - Photos of the desolate state of some stations in the 1960s (compare with their near-pristine condition today)

 All-in-all, I’d say the Remise museum makes sense for those with a specific interest in transport and history (and is a real treat for lovers of old-timer trams), but won’t be high up the priority list for the casual tourist.

 Tickets and visitor tips

 At the time of writing, an adult ticket to the Transport Museum cost €8; kids under 15 can go in free if accompanied by an adult.
 A Vienna Pass sightseeing card (see my review) gets you one-time entry for free.

 Some visitor tips:

-- The ticket office has a small shop attached with themed clothing and souvenirs, including models
+- The ticket office has a small shop attached with themed clothing and souvenirs, including models.
+The shop opens daily.

 - Rather helpfully, yellow arrows on the ground guide you to and through the buildings